-- Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
-Preferably, an oral exam will take place with two examiners and anyhow when it is requested by the student.
-A request to this end has to be submitted to the lecturer at least 7 days before the exam. - 3.
-Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 4.
+- 1. Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
+Preferably, an oral exam will take place with two examiners.
+When a student insists on two examiners, he/she can submit a request to the lecturer at least 7 days before the examination.
+In the event of unforeseen circumstances or measures, as a result of COVID-19, the oral examination can be administered by a single examiner, in which case the oral exam is recorded on sound and/or image. - 3.
+Oral examinations must be announced publicly, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 4.
 The student must be able to provide proof of identity prior to an oral examination.